dreamcatcher-tech/network/website/nfas/Requests/02 Funding.md

 #### Must not

 1. Fall foul of the financial laws of the jurisdiction in which the vehicle is based.

+#### Done

+1. The signatures on the legal contracts from the internal team, signifying that they are individually content to work under those contracts for direct payments.
+First payment under this paid out for work carried.
+The recording on Contributions beyond that payout (ie partial funding for the work and split ownership.)
+1. Incorporation of the legal contracts within the articles of the legal vehicle, and therefore acceptance by the investors to work under that same legal structure.
+First tranche of investment transferred to the legal vehicle for that use.
+1. Validation of wider utility through the first signature of a non-internal team Contributor.

 ### Tactical Intent 4: Disburse the benefits arising.